Ghost classes in $\mathbb{Q}$-rank two orthogonal Shimura varieties: Root system, -Parabolic Subgroups and Irreducible Representations

 (in dimension $n+2$) up to a scalar multiple.
-An isomorphism between $G_n$ and $GO(n+2)$ can be established by conjugation by a certain matrix of the form
+An isomorphism between $\mathrm{G}_n$ and $\mathrm{GO}(n+2)$ can be established by conjugation by a certain matrix of the form

-where $M \in GL_{n-2}(\C)$ is given by
+where $M \in \mathrm{GL}_{n-2}(\C)$ is given by

 if $n$ is even and odd respectively.
-There is a canonical maximal torus $T$ in $GO(n+2)$ which is given by the subgroup of all its diagonal matrices.
-It is clear that the maximal $\Q$-split torus $A$ is contained in $T$.
-Let $\mathfrak{t}$ be the Lie algebra associated to $T$ then $\mathfrak{t}$ is given by all the diagonal elements in the Lie algebra $\mathfrak{g}=\mathfrak{go}(n+2)$ corresponding to $GO(n+2)$.
-For the study of the corresponding root system and the irreducible representations we need to treat $n$ odd and $n$ even cases separately.
+The point is the following.
+We will study the cohomology spaces of the Shimura variety $S$ with respect to the local systems defined by absolutely irreducible representations of $\mathrm{G}_n$, that is by representations of $\mathrm{G}_n$ that are irreducible over $\mathbb{C}$.
+These are therefore the same as the absolutely irreducible representations of $\mathrm{GO}(n+2)$.
+On the other hand the classification of the irreducible representations of $\mathrm{GO}(n+2)$ is easier to obtain.
+There is a canonical maximal torus $\mathrm{T}$ in $\mathrm{GO}(n+2)$ which is given by the subgroup of all its diagonal matrices.
+It is clear that, under the aforementioned isomorphism $\mathrm{G}_n \cong \mathrm{GO}(n+2)$ the maximal $\Q$-split torus $\mathrm{A}$ is contained in $\mathrm{T}$ (this is important because of the compatibility condition between $\mathrm{A}$ and $\mathrm{T}$ enunciated in the introduction).
+Let $\mathfrak{t}$ be the Lie algebra associated to $\mathrm{T}$ then $\mathfrak{t}$ is given by all the diagonal elements in the Lie algebra $\mathfrak{g}=\mathfrak{go}(n+2)$ corresponding to $\mathrm{GO}(n+2)$.
+For the study of the corresponding root system and the irreducible representations we need to treat the cases $n$ odd and $n$ even separately.
+In what follows, $\mathfrak{t}_\mathbb{C}$ is the Lie algebra of $\mathrm{T}(\mathbb{C})$.